OWASP/CheatSheetSeries/cheatsheets/Forgot_Password_Cheat_Sheet.md

 ## Methods

-In order to allow a user to request a password or MFA reset, you will need to have some way to identify the user, or a means to reach out to them through a side-channel.
+In order to allow a user to request a password reset, you will need to have some way to identify the user, or a means to reach out to them through a side-channel.

 This can be done through any of the following methods: